mafudge/learn-databases/README.md

 3. Fill in the connection information based on the information displayed in the Database Provisioner application.
 4. Here's a quick tutorial you can follow to learn Azure Data Studio. [https://docs.microsoft.com/en-us/sql/azure-data-studio/quickstart-sql-server](https://docs.microsoft.com/en-us/sql/azure-data-studio/quickstart-sql-server)

+#### Browser-based connection to MSSQL Server

+1. Open a web browser and connect to `http://localhost:5001` to launch the SQL Pad application.